akhilvenkateswaran/cordova-plugin-otp-autofill/README.md

 	  } else {

-	  	//Set the result (OTP value) to text field
+	  	//Set the result (OTP value) to the field

 	  }